Zhu Lin (tennis)

-Playing for China Fed Cup team, Zhu has a win–loss record of 7–4.
+Playing for China Fed Cup team, Zhu has a win–loss record of 11–5 as of July 2025.

 Early life and background

 Zhu Lin was born on 28 January 1994 to Zhu Jiangming and Chen Yunqi in Wuxi, China.
 Her father introduced her to tennis at age four.
 She has a very aggressive style of play, and her signature shot and also favorite shot is forehand.
 Her tennis idol growing up was Martina Hingis.

-Junior career
+Junior years

 Zhu debuted on the ITF Junior Circuit in September 2009 at the age of 15 at the China Junior 1 Open, where she also reached her first singles final.
 She lost that match against Turkish player Melis Sezer, in straight sets.
 The following week, she played at China Junior 2 Open, where she also had success, reaching the semifinals in both singles and doubles.
 She continued having success in her next tournament, where she won the title in singles and reached semifinals in doubles in the 2009 Widjojo Soejono Semen Gresik Junior Championships.
 The next week, Zhu won her first doubles title and also reached the semifinal in singles at the Solo Open International Junior Championships.
 Toward the end of the year, she reached one singles final at the PHINMA International Juniors (week 2), where she lost, but won two doubles titles, at that tournament.

 In January 2010, Zhu debuted at a junior Grand Slam tournament, playing at the Australian Open, where she was stopped in the third round by Kristýna Plíšková.
 In April 2010, she reached the quarterfinals at the Dunlop Japan Open Junior Championships, in both singles and doubles.
 At the end of May 2010, she played at the Asian Closed Junior Tennis Championships in New Delhi, India.
 There she reached the semifinal in singles and the final in doubles.
 In September 2010, she lost in the first round of the Junior US Open, in singles.
 Toward the end of the year, she won China Junior 2 - Xiamen in singles.

 In January 2011, she played at the Australian Open, where she lost in the second round, in both singles and doubles.
 It was her last junior doubles tournament.
 Her last junior singles tournament was at the China Junior 10 Dalian, where she lost in the third round.
 Her highest junior combined ranking was 39, that she reached on 17 January 2011.